Azure/azure-powershell/src/Quota/docs/New-AzQuota.md

 CREATEQUOTAREQUEST <ICurrentQuotaLimitBase>: Quota limit.
   - `[AnyProperty <IAny>]`: Additional properties for the specific resource provider.
   - `[ETag <String>]`:
-  - `[Limit <Int32?>]`: Quota limit.
   - `[NameValue <String>]`: Resource name.
-  - `[ResourceType <ResourceType?>]`: Resource type name.
+  - `[ResourceType <String>]`: Resource type name.

 INPUTOBJECT <IQuotaIdentity>: Identity Parameter
   - `[Id <String>]`: Quota request ID.
   - `[Id1 <String>]`: Resource identity path
   - `[ResourceName <String>]`: Resource name for a given resource provider.
-For example:         - SKU name for Microsoft.Compute         - Sku or TotalLowPriorityCores for Microsoft.MachineLearningServices
+For example:         - SKU name for Microsoft.Compute         - SKU or TotalLowPriorityCores for Microsoft.MachineLearningServices          For Microsoft.Network PublicIPAddresses.
   - `[Scope <String>]`: The target Azure resource URI.
-For example, `/subscriptions/9f6cce51-6baf-4de5-a3c4-6f58b85315b9/resourceGroups/qms-test/providers/Microsoft.Batch/batchAccounts/testAccount/`.
+For example, `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/qms-test/providers/Microsoft.Batch/batchAccounts/testAccount/`.
 This is the target Azure resource URI for the List GET operation.
-If a `{resourceName}` is added after `/quotaLimits`, then it's the target Azure resource URI in the GET operation for the specific resource.
+If a `{resourceName}` is added after `/quotas`, then it's the target Azure resource URI in the GET operation for the specific resource.

 ## RELATED LINKS